Sunefei/sunefei.github.io/_pages/cv.md

 Selected Honors and Awards
 ======
+* PhD in CS with Honors, Zhejiang University, 2025
 * Outstanding Graduate Student of the Year, Zhejiang University, 2020 - 2021, 2021 - 2022
 * Merit Graduate Student of the Year, Zhejiang University, 2020 - 2021
 * Second-class Academic Scholarship, Dalian University of Technology, 2020 - 2021